cmistrata/nextjs-blog/posts/p-versus-np-from-basics.md

 title: "P vs NP from basics"
 date: "2023-08-21"
 completed: true
+description: "Explaining P vs NP, one of the greatest unsolved problems in math, from absolute basics."
 ---

 [P versus NP](https://en.wikipedia.org/wiki/P_versus_NP_problem) is one of the, if not the, greatest unsolved problems in mathematics.
 It questions whether the `NP` and `P` complexity classes for problems are the same.
 What does this mean?
 Let's go over it step by step, starting from basics.